 People are aware that bleach (sodium hypochlorite) has powerful cleaning power.
-People use this familiar household product to remove stains from sheets, towels and white clothes.
-They also use diluted bleach to remove mold and mildew in bathrooms and to sanitize toilets.
+They use this familiar household product to remove stains from sheets, towels and white clothes.
+Some also use diluted bleach to remove mold and mildew in bathrooms and to sanitize toilets.
 Because chlorine bleach has antiviral, antibacterial and antifungal activity, some visitors to this website have suggested using a dilute solution to treat nail fungus or athlete’s foot.
 People who are desperate to get rid of their ugly nail fungus may be tempted to try this approach.
 We find such advice worrisome.
+We have been roundly spanked by a lot of readers and some health professionals for urging caution.
+Here are a few stories.

 Beware Bleach on Skin: